Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Spyderco Tenacious

 It’s a Spyderco, so of course, it’s a great knife.
 The Tenacious is one of the more compact Spydercos, but it doesn’t hold anything back.
-The grip is great in my hands, and the G10 material is nicely textured.
+It feels great in my hands, and the G10 material is nicely textured.

 Slicing and dicing is easy, and it cuts through thick materials well with nothing more than a gentle rocking motion.

 The blade chews through cardboard, cloth, rope, and more without much challenge.
-The handle and blade design works well together, and it’s comfortable even after cutting for long periods of time.
-The thumb hole release is ambidextrous, and people either love it or hate it.
+Overall, the handle and blade design work well together, and it’s comfortable even after cutting for long periods of time.
+It uses the distinctive thumb hole release that is ambidextrous, and people either love it or hate it.

 at Amazon